 Alongside the launch of the Tesla Powerwall 2, Harrisons Energy is also introducing a Solar Easy Pay Plan where homeowners can install their system with no money upfront and then pay it off over five years – while their system is already helping to save them money.
 “This effectively means that you’re getting the sun’s energy to help pay off your solar system as you go, rather than having to fork out thousands of dollars before you start to make savings – and we think that makes great sense for people who want to make the most of this innovative technology,” Phil says.

 2018 is looking to be a watershed year for solar technology in New Zealand.
 As well as Harrisons Energy teaming up with Tesla, Phil is excited about the strong growth in global sales of panels and batteries as well as the continued investment in new technology.

-“I firmly believe that in three or four years, most houses will have a car charger in their garage so a lot of forward-thinking people are considering beyond the simple fact of putting panels on the roof to generate some power – it’s become way bigger than that.”
+“I firmly believe that in 4 or 5 years, most houses will have a car charger in their garage so a lot of forward-thinking people are considering beyond the simple fact of putting panels on the roof to generate some power – it’s become way bigger than that.”

 Systems, too, are becoming bigger with domestic users upgrading inverter sizes so they can be battery-ready and many already realising that low buy-back tariffs from on-selling excess power back to the grid mean batteries are already a good investment.